Delvin-Yamoah/Ops-Programming-and-Database-Lab/README.md

 # Flask + MySQL App in Docker on AWS EC2

 This project runs a Flask web application inside a Docker container on an AWS EC2 instance.
 The application connects to a MySQL-compatible Amazon RDS database using **PyMySQL**.
+The ec2 intance is already linked to the RDS instance

 ---